 The elephant and the relief-blue jar were seized on November 26, 1938, from the home of the newly widowed Serena Lederer (August had died in 1936).
 A year later, the Gestapo stripped the Lederer family residence of valuables, taking the St. Luke panel painting with them.
 Serena fled to Budapest in 1940, dying there three years later.

-By May 8, 1945, when Germany surrendered, the Allied forces had taken control of the palace and many other sites used by the Nazis to store art, at which point the long, complicated process of returning the artworks to their rightful owners began.
-The Nazis regularly recorded most objects they confiscated, including where they came from and where they were stored, which allowed many pieces to be returned to their proper owners—when they could be found—or to government agencies.
+By May 8, 1945, the Allied forces had taken control of the palace and many other sites used by the Nazis to store art, at which point the long, complicated process of returning the artworks to their rightful owners began.
+The Nazis regularly recorded most objects they confiscated, including where it came from and where it was stored, which allowed many pieces to be returned to their proper owners—when they could be found—or to government agencies.
 Nonetheless, restitution research and claims continue to this day.

 From Geneva to L.A.

-In this same year, his widow decided to sell the collection, and masterpieces from the Lederer collection are now found in several major museums, including the Metropolitan Museum of Art.
+In this same year, his widow then decided to sell the collection, and masterpieces from the Lederer collection are now found in several major museums including the Metropolitan Museum of Art.

 The elephant, panel, and jar, along with a group of paintings and small-scale bronzes, were sold to the Getty Museum, where they have been admired by visitors for over 30 years.